Logitech Circle 2 Review

 This indoor/ outdoor camera has 1080p HD video, an 180 degree field of view, and two-way audio.

-Note: the Logitech Circle 2 now has geofencing.
+Update: The Logitech Circle 2 now has geofencing.

 Even if you’re not a technology geek like I am, you’ve probably heard of Logitech before.
 The Swiss company has been developing PC accessories and smart home devices for years.
 If you don’t own any of their wireless headphones, keyboards, mice, speakers, remote controls, or webcams, you’ve probably at least seen them at Best Buy or local electronics store.